cambridgeconsultants/grease/README.md

 ## Logging

 Once of the advantages of using a message passing system is the logging.
-Grease will log every message when it is dropped - that is, when the *service provider* has read it from the channel and finished processing it.
+If you `#[derive(Debug)]` you can log every message as it is received.
 This allows you to go back and analyse what happened in your program, step by step.
 For example:

 ```
-http  : Received Message::Request(Request::Http(Request::Bind(BindReq { addr: "0.0.0.0", port: 80, urls: [ ... ] })));
+http  : Received StartReq { addr: "0.0.0.0", port: 80, urls: [ ... ] };
-socket: Received Message::Request(Request::Socket(Request::Bind(BindReq { addr: "0.0.0.0", port: 80 })));
+socket: Received BindReq { addr: "0.0.0.0", port: 80 };
-http  : Received Message::Confirmation(Confirmation::Socket(Confirmation::Bind(BindCfm { result: SUCCESS, handle: 123 })));
+http  : Received BindCfm { result: SUCCESS, handle: 123 };
-app   : Received Message::Confirmation(Confirmation::Http(Confirmation::Bind(BindCfm { result: SERVER_STARTED_OK, handle: 456 })));
+app   : Received StartCfm { result: SERVER_STARTED_OK, handle: 456 };
 ```

+Note - we suggest messages are logged by the receiver, rather than the sender, which is why `http` above logs the `socket::BindCfm` message.

 ## Example Application

-To demonstrate the system, it includes the following example tasks:
+To demonstrate how this might work, imagine a system with the following tasks:

 ```
 +---------------------------+